sminez/housekeeper/README.md

   - Default to inbox but allow specific project as well.
 - [ ] Maintain the shopping list
   - Store in Todoist for easy editing: the Alexa shopping list is a pain!
-- [ ] Email the shopping list to Katie/Innes
+- [ ] Email the shopping list
 - [ ] Add a predefined set of tasks to todoist
   - Packing for going on holiday
   - Katie being ill
   - Morning routine for the girls
 - [ ] Read out all tasks in a given project
   - "What is left to do on 'morning routine'"
-- [ ] Check when Innes can come home today
+- [ ] Check when I can come home today based on toggl hours
-  - Requires adding an API to STATs or assuming that toggl is correct!
-  - "Assuming Innes has been recording everything correctly in toggle, he can finish at XXXX today"
+  - "Assuming [name] has been recording everything correctly in toggle, they can finish at [time] today"

 ### SSML